-- Hong Kong, claiming the world’s third largest fur clothing exporter, is one of the world's major sources of quality fur garments and accessories.
-The majority of Hong Kong's furriers have set up production facilities on the Chinese mainland amid higher production costs in Hong Kong.
-Still, many major sub-sectors of the fur industry, particularly sales and distribution remain in Hong Kong.
+- Hong Kong, claiming the world’s third-largest fur clothing exporter, is one of the world's major sources of quality fur garments and accessories.
+The majority of Hong Kong's furriers have set up production facilities in mainland China and/or Southeast Asian countries.
+Still, many major sub-sectors of the fur industry, particularly sales and distribution, remain in Hong Kong.

 - Hong Kong’s fur clothing exports, despite the tit-for-tat tariffs on fur imposed by both the US and mainland China, soared by 13% in the first half of 2019, after a 12% growth in 2018 and a 7% growth in 2017.
-Re-exports, accounting for nearly all fur clothing exports from Hong Kong, also rose by 3% during January-May 2018, whereas domestic exports soared by 477%, albeit from a low base.
+Re-exports, accounting for nearly all fur clothing exports from Hong Kong, also rose by 13% for the same period.

-- The Chinese mainland is the largest market for Hong Kong's exports of furskins, accounting for 49% of the total exports in the first five months of 2018.
-A large proportion of Hong Kong's furskin exports are re-exports from overseas countries to the Chinese mainland for fur clothing production there.
+- Mainland China is the largest market for Hong Kong's exports of furskins, accounting for 67% of the total exports in January-June 2019.
+A large proportion of Hong Kong's furskin exports are re-exports from overseas countries to the mainland for fur clothing production there.

-On the back of higher production costs and stringent environmental regulations in Hong Kong, most of Hong Kong's furriers have set up offshore production facilities on the Chinese mainland, leading to a decline in the number of manufacturing establishments in Hong Kong.
+On the back of higher production costs and stringent environmental regulations in Hong Kong, most of Hong Kong's furriers have set up offshore production facilities in mainland China, leading to a decline in the number of manufacturing establishments in Hong Kong.
 While there is insignificant presence of manufacturing establishments, fur traders remain very active in Hong Kong, specialising in trade-related services such as sales and marketing, quality control, logistic arrangement and fur design.

 Performance of Hong Kong’s Fur Exports

-Hong Kong’s fur clothing exports expanded further by 3% in the first half of 2019, after growing 7% and 12% in 2017 and 2018, respectively.
-Re-exports, accounting for almost all fur clothing exports from Hong Kong, also rose by 3%, while domestic exports soared by 477%, albeit from a low base.
+Hong Kong’s fur clothing exports expanded further by 13% in the first half of 2019, after growing 7% and 12% in 2017 and 2018, respectively.
+Re-exports, accounting for almost all fur clothing exports from Hong Kong, also rose by 13%.
+Domestic exports also soared by 32%.